-All Medicare contract suppliers have to meet special Competitive Bidding Program requirements, federal quality standards, and state licensure requirements.
+All contract suppliers have to meet the Competitive Bidding Program requirements, federal quality standards, and state licensure requirements.
 They also have to be in good standing with Medicare, and be accredited by an independent accreditation organization.

 - Accept for all contract items.
 This means they can’t charge you more than the .

-- Offer the same brands of equipment to Medicare and non-Medicare customers.
+- Offer the same brands of off-the-shelf (OTS) back or knee braces to Medicare and non-Medicare customers.

-- Make competitively bid items available throughout the entire competitive bidding area.
+- Make OTS back or knee braces available throughout the entire competitive bidding area.

-- Only provide items that meet all applicable Food and Drug Administration regulations, effectiveness, and safety standards.
+- Only provide OTS back or knee braces that meet all applicable Food and Drug Administration regulations, effectiveness, and safety standards.

-- Provide all items using educated professionals who meet applicable licensure requirements.
+- Provide OTS back or knee braces using educated professionals who meet applicable licensure requirements.

-- Make available a competent professional to provide or arrange for necessary repairs or replacement of existing items.
+- Make available a competent professional to provide or arrange for necessary repairs or replacement of existing OTS back or knee braces.

-- Provide items that are consistent with the doctor’s prescription.
+- Provide OTS back or knee braces that are consistent with the doctor’s prescription.

 - Be aware of changes in your medical needs and work together with your doctor.